-Colorado is an adventurer’s paradise and if you’re there during the colder months, you will absolutely love visiting the Garden of the Gods in winter if you’re around Colorado Springs (or even Denver)!
+Colorado is an adventurer’s paradise and if you’re there during the colder months, you will love visiting the Garden of the Gods in winter if you’re around Colorado Springs (or even Denver)!

-Top Hotels Colorado Springs:
+🛌 Top lodging and hotels in Colorado Springs:

-1. The Academy Hotel Colorado Springs
+- The Academy Hotel Colorado Springs (close to USAF Academy – luxurious!)

 This is a guide about what to do in winter in Garden of the Gods, a famous Colorado landmark saturated with gorgeous trails and scenery and one of the best day trips from Colorado Springs.